We may put on the festival, but our exhibitors and vendors deliver most of the content. We expressly design the festival with the following in mind:

 Diversity & Inclusion

-All exhibitors who support the notion of a world where people of good will are welcomed and celebrated for who they are are equally welcome at Blue Ridge Pride.
+We welcome all exhibitors who support the notion of a world where people of good will are welcomed and celebrated for who they are are.
 One of our favorite aspects of the festival is that, for a day, churches, activists, corporations, community services, entrepreneurs, and artists share a space together.
 It is something we need to see more often.

 Activism & Education